 - The current interest rate environment

-The longer you'll have your money tied up, the higher your rate will be.
-Check around, you'll find that rates increase as the length of time increases.
+Length of time: the longer you'll have your money tied up, the higher your rate will be.
+Check around, you'll find that rates increase as the length of time increases (for example, an 18 month CD will pay more than a 6 month CD).
 This is because the longer you commit to leaving your money on deposit, the more flexibility the bank has with your money.
 They are willing to pay you a better rate because they can use the money for a wider variety of purposes (and presumably they can earn more as well).
 Of course, there are surprising exceptions to this rule in uncertain times.

-Current interest rates are also an important factor.
-That is, if rates in general are high (or rising), bank CD rates will also be high (or rising).
+Rates in the economy: current interest rates are also an important factor.
+That is, if rates in general happen to be high (or rising), bank CD rates will also be high (or rising).
 High rates don't just apply to CDs -- they also apply to loans that the bank is making with your money.
-They'll charge borrowers a high rate, and they can afford to pay you a high rate for making that money available.
+They'll charge borrowers a higher rate, and they can afford to pass more along to you.

 Banks know that you have plenty of choices.
 If rates in general are high, somebody will be willing to pay you a decent rate on CD deposits (because they can earn more than that by investing or lending the money).
 As a result, you can expect to see CD rates move more or less with other interest rates.